G. Gordon Liddy Net Worth 2024

 Liddy resigned from the FBI in 1962 and worked under his father as a patent attorney in New York City until 1966.
 He was then hired by District Attorney Raymond Baratta as a prosecutor in exurban Dutchess County, New York, after providing references from the FBI.[12]
 In 1966, he led a drug raid on the Hitchcock Estate (then occupied by Timothy Leary) in Millbrook, New York, leading to an unsuccessful trial.
 Although the case generated much publicity, other lawyers complained that Liddy received credit for something in which he played a relatively small role.[12][13]
 He was also reprimanded for firing a revolver at the ceiling in a courtroom.[13][14]
 In 1969, a drug raid directed by Liddy at Bard College scooped up, among others, Donald Fagen and Walter Becker, who later formed the band Steely Dan and wrote the song "My Old School" about the raid.
 Liddy is referred to in the lyrics as "Daddy Gee".[19]

-After serving as county director of Richard Nixon's successful presidential campaign, he received a political appointment as a special assistant for narcotics and gun control at the United States Department of the Treasury's headquarters in Washington, D.C.
-In that capacity, he helped to establish the country's contemporary sky marshal program under the aegis of the United States Marshals Service.[6]
+After serving as county director of Nixon's successful presidential campaign, he began the aforementioned political role as a special assistant for narcotics and gun control at the Treasury Department's Washington, D.C. headquarters in early 1969.
+Shortly thereafter, he helped to establish the country's contemporary sky marshal program under the aegis of the United States Marshals Service.[6]

-Beginning in 1970, he served with Gordon Strachan and David Young as an aide to Domestic Affairs Advisor John D. Ehrlichman in the Executive Office of the President at the behest of Egil "Bud" Krogh, who worked on initiatives with Liddy at the Treasury Department.
-He nominally served as general counsel to the finance committee of the Committee to Re-elect the President (CRP) from 1971 to 1972.[19]
-Subsequently, Krogh, Liddy, Young, and Erlichman were indicted for conspiracy to commit burglary in September 1973.[20]
+Beginning in 1970, he served with Gordon Strachan and David Young as an aide to Domestic Affairs Advisor John D. Ehrlichman in the Executive Office of the President at the behest of Egil "Bud" Krogh, who had worked on initiatives with Liddy at the Treasury Department.
+He served as the nominal general counsel to the finance committee of the Committee to Re-elect the President (CRP) from 1971 to 1972.[20]
+Subsequently, Krogh, Liddy, Young, and Erlichman were indicted for conspiracy to commit burglary in September 1973.[21]

 White House undercover operative